 Privacy Policy

 Spurkle ("the service") lets you send bursts of emoji confetti to friends who have also installed Spurkle on any of their devices.
-The first Spurkle client is a Chrome extension; native desktop apps for macOS, Windows, and Linux are planned, plus potentially mobile clients later.
-This policy applies to all Spurkle clients and explains what data Spurkle collects, why, where it goes, and what your rights are.
+The main Spurkle client is a macOS desktop app; a Chrome extension is also available, and Windows and Linux desktop apps (plus potentially mobile clients later) are planned.
+This policy applies equally to all current and future Spurkle clients and explains what data Spurkle collects, why, where it goes, and what your rights are.

 Spurkle is operated by Dallin Romney as a personal project.
 The short version: Spurkle stores the minimum data needed to let you sign in, find friends, and send each other emoji bursts.
 Nothing is sold, shared with advertisers, or used for tracking.
 You can delete your account at any time.